City trip Culture Europe Featured Gastronomy The Netherlands

 “Not too long ago, Amsterdam-Noord was a neighbourhood you wouldn’t visit unless you absolutely had to.
 Today it’s one of Amsterdam’s trendiest hotspots.”

-1. Bunk Hotel Amsterdam: sleeping in a refurbished church
+1. Bunk Hotel Amsterdam: a unique place to stay in Amsterdam-Noord

 Wat te doen in Amsterdam-Noord - Bunk Hotel Amsterdam